Justinean/weather-dashboard/README.md

 ## Installation:

-Play through the story [here](https://justinean.github.io/weather-dashboard/).
+Get to the application [here](https://justinean.github.io/weather-dashboard/).

 All of the files are also available through a simple download and clone from this GitHub, which you can then open in your browser from your local machine.